Craft Shows: How Much Should You Expect to Sell?

 On the low end of the spectrum: If you paid $20 for a booth, then according to the formula, you should pull in a minimum of $60 in sales to make it worth your time.
 (Of course, ideally you'll sell way more than that if it's the right audience for your work!)

 On the higher end: If you paid $300 for a booth, then according to the general formula, you should pull in a minimum of $900 to make it worth your time.
-(Does the target audience for this show match that amount?)
+(Does the target audience for this show support the amount you need to make?)

-Now before you get all in a twist about that show you were considering, please remember -- this is a VERY GENERAL starting point.
-Let me emphasize *General*.
+Now, before you get all in a twist about that show you were considering, please remember -- this is a VERY GENERAL starting point.
 This is NOT a one-size-fits-all formula.
 To tell you the truth, there really is no such thing.

-To give yourself the best chance at having a successful show, there are three things that should be in place:
+To give yourself the best chance at having a successful show, three things should be in place:

-The amount you pay for the booth fee is on-par with the quantity (and quality) of customers who will shop the show. > In other words, if you pay a lot for your booth space, you should expect a proportionate amount of traffic to come through the show
+The amount you pay for the booth fee is on par with the quantity and quality of customers who will shop at the show. > In other words, if you pay a lot for your booth space, you should expect a proportionate amount of traffic to come through the show

 Your product is a good fit for those customers. > In other words, the stuff you make is generally the stuff those customers are looking to purchase